Understanding the power of immune cells to induce neuroregeneration in MS

 Summary

-This research could pave the way for novel treatments targeting nerve repair to reduce disability in people with MS.
+This research could pave the way for new treatments targeting nerve repair to reduce disability in people with MS.

 lead investigator